 If there is a selection against unstable food web configurations, then those configurations that are most likely to be stable in a varying environment should be those that are most commonly observed in nature.
 In order for such a process to work, different food web configurations must be variable in their stability.
 A signature of this selection against instability should then be if variability in the stability of different food web configurations is correlated with their observed frequency.

 The signature of selection against unstable configurations is clearly seen by comparing the observed frequencies of three-node subgraphs and their quasi sign-stability.
 Those subgraphs that are most quasi sign-stable are also those that are observed more frequently than expected by random chance.
-Subgraphs that are less quasi sign-stable are typically either under-represented (observed less frequently than expected by chance) or observed about as frequently as expected by random chance.
-(Angulo et al. 2014)While this does not provide concrete proof that there is a selection against unstable subgraphs in nature, it does offer convincing evidence that such a process could affect the way food webs are structured.(2007)
+Subgraphs that are less quasi sign-stable are typically either under-represented (observed less frequently than expected by chance) or observed about as frequently as expected by random chance, although this depends on the null model to some extent.
+A similar finding of a relationship between subgraph frequency and contraction loss (a measure of stability) mirrors my results (Angulo et al. 2014).
+While this does not provide concrete proof that there is a selection against unstable subgraphs in nature, it does offer convincing evidence that such a process could affect the way food webs are structured.

+The null model used to generate the subgraph frequencies does have an effect.
+In part this explains why the pattern of frequencies is different from those determined by Stouffer et al. (2007).
+Additional differences may also be the result of the larger sample of food webs, 50 compared to 16.
+The frequency of subgraphs that include double links is especially of interest when comparing the outcome from the two different null models used (Figure 2).
+In particular, the d1, d2, and d6 subgraphs occur more frequently than expected at random when the number of single, double, and self links are constrained.
+However, while this is true for those webs that have double links, the occurrence of double links is rare with only 12 of 50 webs having them.
+In both null models the tritrophic chain, apparent competition, and direct competition are consistently over-represented.

 This study represents the third case in which quasi sign-stability has shown to be a useful measure to help explain observed food web patterns (Allesina and Pascual 2008, Borrelli and Ginzburg 2014).
 Quasi sign-stability is a simple yet powerful measure when considering stability in a stochastic environment.
 As a result of environmental and/or demographic stochasticity any given parameterization of the community matrix (to determine local stability) is not likely to be informative.
 Yet quasi sign-stability can reveal a considerable amount about the system, given just the sign-structure of the community.

 The simplicity of the argument underlies its usefulness to ecologists.
 Given knowledge of the quasi sign-stability of community configurations an expectation of what should be observed in nature can be built.
 In their study introducing the concept of quasi sign-stability Allesina and Pascual (2008) found that when predator-prey links dominate the community, the community should be more stable.
 My results show that tritrophic chains, direct competition, and apparent competition should be expected more frequently; while Borrelli and Ginzburg (2014) demonstrated that short food chains should be more frequent than longer ones.
 The results of this study show that these expectations match what is actually observed in nature, as was shown for food chains by Borrelli and Ginzburg (2014).

-Similarly, other food web configurations that are commonly observed in empirical networks, such as modularity in food webs or nestedness in mutualistic networks, could also be the result of a selection against unstable structures.
-I would expect that there should be a positive relationship between quasi sign-stability and modularity and nestedness.
-Food webs that are modular should also be more quasi sign-stable, as should nested mutualistic networks.
-Thébault and Fontaine (2010) showed that over time modularity increases in food webs and nestedness increases in plant-pollinator networks, an observation that would be expected based on a systemic selection hypothesis.